apache/incubator-ponymail-foal/DOCKER.md

 These are initial instructions; so far, they have only been tested on macOS (M1).

+Note that the ```docker compose``` commands must be issued from the top-level directory of the source checkout, i.e. where DockerFile and compose.yaml are located.

 Build Docker image
 ==================
 Checkout Ponymail Foal from Git: